Museum & Art Gallery Sites

 Artcyclopedia — Art can be searched by medium, location (i.e. museum), title, subject, and of course artist.

-Australian Dress Register — “The Australian Dress Register is a collaborative, online project about dress in New South Wales pre 1945.
-This includes men’s, women’s and children’s clothing ranging from the special occasion to the everyday.”
+Australian Dress Register — “The Australian Dress Register is a collaborative, online project about dress with Australian provenance pre-1975.
+This includes men's, women's and children's clothing ranging from the special occasion to the everyday.”

 Bavarian National Museum